Areeb-Gillani/vertx-boost/README.md

 [![](https://jitpack.io/v/Areeb-Gillani/vertx-boost.svg)](https://jitpack.io/#Areeb-Gillani/vertx-boost)
 # vertx-boost
 This project adds the flavor of SpringBoot's style annotations in vertx to reduce the learning curve.
-It follows the same annotation style as @RestController, @Service, @Autowired, @RequestParam, @RequestBody, @PostMapping and @GetMapping, whereas controller and service classes should extend AbstractVerticle as per the implementation of Vertx.
+It follows the same annotation style as @RestController, @Service, @Repository, @Autowired, @RequestParam, @RequestBody, @PostMapping and @GetMapping, whereas controller and service classes should extend AbstractVerticle as per the implementation of Vertx.

 # Background and Basics
 ### Vertx vs. Spring